What is the importance of Christian baptism?Question: "What is the importance of Christian baptism?"

 A new believer in Jesus Christ should desire to be baptized as soon as possible.
 In Acts 8 Philip speaks “the good news about Jesus” to the Ethiopian eunuch, and, “as they traveled along the road, they came to some water and the eunuch said, ‘Look, here is water.
 What can stand in the way of my being baptized?’” (verses 35–36).
 Right away, they stopped the chariot, and Philip baptized the man.

 Baptism illustrates a believer’s identification with Christ’s death, burial, and resurrection.
-Everywhere the gospel is preached, people are to be baptized.
+Everywhere the gospel is preached and people are drawn to faith in Christ, they are to be baptized.

 Recommended Resource: Believer's Baptism: Sign of the New Covenant in Christ by Schriener and Wright

 More insights from your Bible study - Get Started with Logos Bible Software for Free!